Rival Sons: Darkfighter and Lightbringer (2023)

+European Double Tours and Two-Headed Beast Tour (2023-2024)

+In fall 2023, the Darkfighter tour moved to Europe, beginning on October 13.
+After Lightbringer was released, many of these songs were included in the setlists.
+Jay Buchanan began to express the shock and sympathy he had towards the victims of the Israel-Hamas conflict by dedicating Shooting Stars to the children victims.
+During this tour, a new keyboardist was introduced, Jesse Nason.
+Nason did not appear after this tour.

+In summer 2024, a second European tour began, this time dedicated to Head Down.

+In fall 2024, Rival Sons will have a Two-Headed Beast Tour in America with Clutch, in which they dedicate to Great-Western Valkyrie.

+Pair of Aces Live Albums

+In late 2024, the Rival Sons released two live albums entitled Pair of Aces in which they played the albums Before the Fire and Rival Sons in their entirety.
+The performances were from Santa Catalina Island in June 2021.

 Artistry

 Songwriting and recording process

 Rival Sons' early albums, including Pressure & Time, were written and recorded in the studio in an intense period of creativity.
 Speaking about the sophomore album that was written and recorded in 20 days, with producer Dave Cobb, guitarist Scott Holiday said, "This is just the simplest way to not cheat ourselves or the listener, rock and roll can't be over-thought, and if it is, it loses its immediacy and instinct...it needs to be a knife fight, not a knife dance."

 Rival Sons have recorded regularly, releasing seven records in ten years.
 "Opting to keep the sound intact and very accurate as to deliver to the listener exactly what was happening in the room when we put it down" – Holiday, talking about the album Great Western Valkyrie.

 The band has a long-standing, friendly and professional relationship with Grammy award-winning music producer Cobb, who has worked on all the band's albums and is often referred to as another member of the band.
 He is interested in simplicity in the recording and with the sound and vitality of real musicians in a room.
 Cobb encourages and captures the vocal punch of the band's mainman, Jay Buchanan.
 "He's unbelievable, a one-take guy — done.
 It's such a pleasure, because then you can get wild with things.
 You can experiment when it doesn't take long for the singer to do his thing."

 Rival Sons recording process changed for their major label debut Feral Roots, for the first time writing and recording over a process of months.
 Jay Buchanan stated that "You need to shift and constantly find new soil" within the creative process, taking eight months to write and record the Grammy nominated album instead of all their previous work which took less than six weeks.